PlaceBasedCarbonCalculator/VectorTiles/README.md

 licencing or subscription fees.

-In this tutorial, we will cover going from a source geographic file format to viewing tiles on your website using Mapbox GL JS.
-To achieve this, we will only use free open source tools provided by Mapbox and others.
+In this tutorial, we will cover going from a source geographic file format to viewing tiles on your website using MapLibre.
+To achieve this, we will only use free open source tools provided by MapLibre and others.
 The documentation, we feel requires some improvement for someone to accomplish this, hence this blog post.